cjroma0199/odin-recipes/README.md

 # odin-recipes

-This project is all about create simple recipes website
+This project is all about creating simple recipe website

-In Addition, it will also teach me how to commit and practice proper commit messages
+These recipes are from the Philippines which I love the most!